UditBhaskar19/EGO_MOTION_ESTIMATION/2_egomotion_radar_polar/README.md

-# Ego-motion Estimation from radar sensor - measurements in polar coordinate
+# Ego-motion Estimation by radar sensor - measurements in polar coordinate
 [detailed design document link](https://github.com/UditBhaskar19/EGO_MOTION_ESTIMATION/blob/main/2_egomotion_radar_polar/1_radar_ego_motion_polar.pdf)

 ## Introduction
 Here the ego-motion estimation is performed from **radar**.
 It is assumed that the **vehicle is car-like and 2WD**.
+Ego-motion estimation by radars has several advantages since radars are robust against adverse weather conditions.
+In the event of primary sensor failure, radars can also be used to autonomusly navigate the vehicle to a safe spot.
+This project describes one approach for ego-motion estimation by radars.
+The references used in this project are listed in the document.

 ## Contents